 News writers are expected to be familiar with accepted journalistic style.
 Please refer frequently to "The Associated Press Stylebook" when preparing stories for release to the news media.
 Following is a list of some of the most commonly referred to rules.
 Please refer to "The Associated Press Stylebook" for items not covered here.
-"The Associated Press Stylebook" may be purchased at Southeast Bookstore.
+"The Associated Press Stylebook" may be purchased at the University Bookstore or digital versions available online through a subscription.